webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 The shaft passes through the hull at the stuffing box which is equipped with a "drip-less" type shaft seal.

 The shaft seal is located at the inboard end of the fiberglass tube which passes through the hull.
-The fiberglass tube and the stuffing box are connected by means of a short length of flexible silicone rubber tubing held in place by hose clamps.
+The fiberglass tube and the shaft seal are connected by means of a short length of flexible silicone rubber tubing held in place by hose clamps.
 These clamps and the stuffing box should be inspected on a regular basis.
 Replace clamps if any sign of corrosion or rusting is present.
 If leaking is found, the hose clamps should be checked.
 NOTE: The rubber tubing and clamps at the stuffing box must be inspected at least yearly.

 ## Exhaust System